top of page

 The AIM Foundation

-At the time of the sale of Trebor Limited to Cadbury in 1989, Angela and Ian Marks decided to gift some of their share of the proceeds to the I R Marks Charitable Trust.
-The name of the charitable trust was changed to the AIM Foundation in 1993, which stands for the Angela and Ian Marks Foundation and indicates that it has an overall ‘aim’ of transforming lives.
+In 1989, following the sale of their family business Trebor Limited to Cadbury, Angela and Ian Marks chose to donate part of their share of the proceeds to the I R Marks Charitable Trust.
+In 1993, the trust was renamed the AIM Foundation - standing for the Angela and Ian Marks Foundation, while also reflecting its purpose: transforming lives.

 Historical Grants & Support

-During Ian Marks’ life he was visionary in seeing opportunities to create highly-leveraged pragmatic solutions to help alleviate the acute needs he identified.
-Not only was he able to direct significant funding towards a few selected charities, but he also offered his business experience and networking to help their causes.
+During Ian and Angela Marks’ lives they were visionary in seeing opportunities to create highly-leveraged pragmatic solutions to help alleviate the acute needs he identified.
+Not only were they able to direct significant funding towards a few selected charities, but Ian also offered his business experience and networking to help their causes.

 Copyright © 2026